pablogarciaamolina/AscendingFede/README.md

 One interesting feature of Fede's movement has to do with the perspectives we talked about in the SMC (and a problem we had from the beginning): Given that there are 4 different perspectives for the camera, a single set of inputs failed at moving Fede in the directions it should (as left-right changes mathematically depending on the perspective).
 That's why each point of view for the camera has a set of directions for the movement (contained in the Directions variable of the Constants script)

-Each time the player jumps and lands on a new tile (once Fede's grounded), an event is raised so that both the dragon and the camera get on track with them.
+Each time the player jumps and lands on a new tile (once Fede's grounded), an event is raised (LevelChanged in the UML), which is centralised through the MovementManager so that both the dragon and the camera get on track with them.
 This will be more thoroughly explained in following sections.
 For now, we'll explain what criteria the program follows in order to know the player is stable on a tile.
 This is made through RayCasting such that, if the length of the rays casted towards a given surface is sufficiently small, Fede is considered to be grounded

 ###### SIPCP: Camera-player perspective integration system